tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 Abstract
 --------

-This document discusses the future of peer network management in tendermint, with a particular focus on features, semantics, and a proposed roadmap.
+This document discusses the future of peer network management in Tendermint, with a particular focus on features, semantics, and a proposed roadmap.
 Specifically, we consider libp2p as a tool kit for implementing some fundamentals.

 Background
 ----------

-For the 0.35 release cycle the switching/routing layer of tendermint was replaced.
-This work was done "in place," and produced a version of tendermint that was backward-compatible and interoperable with previous versions of the software.
-While there are new p2p/peer management constructs in the new version (e.g. ``PeerManager`` and ``Router``), the main effect of this change was to simplify the ways that the components within tendermint interacted with the peer management layer, and to make it possible for higher-level components (specifically the reactors), to be used and tested more independently.
+For the 0.35 release cycle the switching/routing layer of Tendermint was replaced.
+This work was done "in place," and produced a version of Tendermint that was backward-compatible and interoperable with previous versions of the software.
+While there are new p2p/peer management constructs in the new version (e.g. ``PeerManager`` and ``Router``), the main effect of this change was to simplify the ways that other components within Tendermint interacted with the peer management layer, and to make it possible for higher-level components (specifically the reactors), to be used and tested more independently.

-This refactoring, which was a major undertaking, was entirely necessary to enable areas for future development and iteration on this aspect of tendermint.
+This refactoring, which was a major undertaking, was entirely necessary to enable areas for future development and iteration on this aspect of Tendermint.
 There are also a number of potential user-facing features that depend heavily on the p2p layer: additional transport protocols, transport compression, improved resilience to network partitions.
-Additionally, improvements to the p2p system can enable simplification and general improvement.
+These improvements to modularity, stability, and reliability of the p2p system will also make ongoing maintenance and feature development easier in the rest of Tendermint.

 Critique of Current Peer-to-Peer Infrastructure
 ---------------------------------------